darius/cant/overview.md

 The `for` form is syntactic sugar primarily for iterating over sequences, though it has other uses as well.
-For instance, `(for each ((x xs)) (foo x))` is equivalent to `(each (given (x) (foo x)) xs)` which is mostly equivalent to `(each foo xs)`, which is Squeam's name for Scheme's `(map foo xs)`.
+For instance, `(for each ((x xs)) (foo x))` is equivalent to `(each (given (x) (foo x)) xs)` which is mostly equivalent to `(each foo xs)`, which is Cant's name for Scheme's `(map foo xs)`.

 The `for` form, `(for fn ((x e) ...) body ...)`, just rearranges its